UWRealityLab/StructuralQueryToolkit/README.md

 ### Adding a new Unity version

 After installing install Unity Hub, you will need to download an actual Unity editor to go with it.
-This project was last updated using Unity **2020.2.2**, and we strongly recommend using the same version.
+This project was last updated using Unity **2020.2.2**.
+We strongly recommend using the same version.

 Go to the [Unity Archive Site](https://unity3d.com/get-unity/download/archive) and select the "Unity Hub" option.